aduman/tortoisesvn/doc/readme.txt

 Structure:
 ==========
-The most important directories for you are: source\en - contains the english XML text source. images\en - contains the base (english) images for the docs.
+The most important directories for you are: source	- contains the XML text source and localized images for each language. images	- contains the base (english) images for the docs.
 If you don't localize
-	    your screenshots, these will be used instead. images\*  - contain the localized screenshots for other languages. po\*      - contain the translations for each language.
-Best edited with poEdit. tools     - contains the tools and the dtd to validate and build the docs.
+	  your screenshots, these will be used instead. tools	- contains the tools and the dtd to validate and build the docs.
 	  You might want to place your tools directory somewhere else on your harddisk, if you want to use it to build other docs too.
 This will however require tweaking the build scripts.
 	  I'd recommend to leave tools\dtd in place, so the source stays compatible between TSVN doc developers.

+source/en - contains the english xml sources. source/de - contains the german xml sources. source/de/images - would contain localized screenshots

 The scripts:
 ============
-Three scripts are provided to build the documentation:

-TranslateDoc.bat:
-  will translate into the given language if the po file exists.
-  "TranslateDoc de" will use de.po and the English xml files to build the German document stucture in source\de
-  This script uses xml2po.py and requires a Python runtime environment to be installed.

-GenDoc.bat:
-  will loop over all known applications and every directory it finds inside "source" (so don't place any nonsense there).
+Two scripts are provided to build the documentation gendoc.bat 	   - will loop over all known applications and every directory

-source\MakeDoc.bat:
-  is called from GenDoc.bat and will generate html, pdf and chm docs for the given application and language. makedoc.bat takes three or more parameters where
+		     it finds inside source (so don't place any nonsense there). source\makedoc.bat - is called from gendoc.bat and will generate html, pdf and chm docs for the given application and language. makedoc.bat takes three or more parameters where
 		     %1 = Target application to build docs for
 		     %2 = Target language (as in source/en)
 		     %3..%5 = any of [pdf chm html]

 "makedoc tortoisesvn de pdf"      will build the pdf docs in directory source/de
-                                    (German) for tortoisesvn.
+                                  (german) for tortoisesvn.
 Simple.
 "makedoc tortoisesvn en chm html" will build the chm and html docs in directory
-                                    source/en (English)
+                                  source/en (english)

 Translate:
 ==========
-If you want to translate the docs into a new language (assume french), just go ahead and copy po\doc.pot to po\fr.po.
-Start to translate phrases and test your translation with "TranslateDoc fr" and "makedoc tortoisesvn fr".
+If you want to translate the docs into a new language (assume french), just go ahead and copy the entire directory e.g. source/en to source/fr.
+Now open tortoisesvn.xml and change the line

-Place localized screenshots in images\fr.
-We document which images need updating in ImageStatus.txt.
-Just add another column for french.
+<book id="tsvn" lang="en"> to <book id="tsvn" lang="fr"> and you're almost done :-)

+now you can call "makedoc tortoisesvn fr" and you will see, that the navigation links are already translated.
+This is done automatically by the xsl transformation.

 Now go ahead and translate the rest.